AI isn't optional anymore. Start with one small step.

 What Is a Certificate of Good Standing?

-A Certificate of Good Standing is a state-issued document that acknowledges that an entity has filed all the necessary fees and reports with its secretary of state.
-This document shows that the entity files its annual report on time, maintains its registered agent, and pays franchise taxes on time.
-You may need a Certificate of Good Standing when applying for a foreign qualification in other states.
+A Certificate of Good Standing is a state-issued document confirming that an entity has filed all required fees and reports with its secretary of state — including its annual report, registered agent, and franchise taxes.
+You may need one when applying for a foreign qualification in another state.

 What Is a Certificate of Authority?

-A Certificate of Authority is a document that acknowledges you have the right to conduct business in a state other than your state of registration.
-You may also need a Certificate of Authority when applying for a foreign qualification in another state.
+A Certificate of Authority is a document confirming you have the right to conduct business in a state other than your state of registration.
+You may also need one when applying for a foreign qualification in another state.

 Conclusion

 A business license is any legal document or permit that authorizes you to conduct business and sell goods and services in your state.
-There are several different types of licenses and permits – seller’s permit, general business license, and professional license, to name a few.
-The ones you need for your business depend on your location and nature of business.
+There are several types — a seller’s permit, general business license, and professional license, to name a few.
+The ones you need depend on your location and the nature of your business.

-When applying for a business license, first register your entity the get a federal EIN.
-The application process can be simple or complicated, depending on the business license.
-You may also need to renew it after one to five years.
+When applying for a business license, first register your entity, then get a federal EIN.
+The application process can be simple or complicated depending on the license, and you may need to renew it every one to five years.

-Obtaining a business license may cost you $50 to $400.
-The fee can, however, be higher.
-It can take one day to several months to get approval.
-It all depends on your location and the business licenses you need.
+Getting a business license may cost you $50 to $400, though regulated industries can run higher.
+Approval can take anywhere from a day to several months, depending on your location and the licenses you need.